cloudcheflabs/chango-private-docs/docs/install/install-admin.md

 gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-CentOS-7
 ```

-And run the following to clean up yum repos.
+And run the following to clean up yum cache.

 ```agsl
 sudo yum clean all